-Find out more about the ten successful applicants to the Cultural Destinations programme.
-Announced 16 Janaury, 2014.
+Find out more about the ten successful applicants to the Cultural destinations programme.
+Announced 16 January, 2014.

 South Lakeland, £324,000

 The Brewery, Kendal.
 The main intention for the project will be to restore Cumbria’s reputation as the UK’s leading rural cultural tourism destination.
-It will do this by representing and celebrating a long-established model to create innovative and often revolutionary art in small and intimate places, which are rooted in the Lake District landscape, to a new contemporary audience.
+It will do this by representing and celebrating a long-established model to create innovative and often revolutionary art in small and intimate places that are rooted in the Lake District landscape, bringing it to a new contemporary audience.
 The Brewery will work with Cumbria Tourism, Lakeland Arts Trust; Wordsworth Trust, Grizedale Sculpture, Kendal Arts International, Theatre by the Lake, Lake District National Park Authority, National Trust and South Lakeland District Council.

-Led by Bristol Old Vic Theatre, a new Consortium of Destination Management Organisations and leading cultural organisations will deliver an intensive 3-year project drawing together the tourism industry and cultural attractions of the adjacent cities of Bristol and Bath.
-Both cities have well-developed visual and performing arts scenes and extensive physical and heritage attractions but these are often seen as separate despite their proximity – barely 9 miles by road or 12 minutes by train.
-By developing a collaborative approach, the two cities will add value and appeal for visitors, developing both the cultural and tourist economies.
+Led by Bristol Old Vic Theatre, a new Consortium of destination management organisations and leading cultural organisations will deliver an intensive three-year project drawing together the tourism industry and cultural attractions of the adjacent cities of Bristol and Bath.
+Both cities have well-developed visual and performing arts scenes and extensive physical and heritage attractions, but these are often seen as separate despite their proximity – barely nine miles by road or 12 minutes by train.
+By establishing a collaborative approach, the two cities will add value and appeal for visitors, developing both the cultural and tourist economies.

 Cornwall Arts Centre